kubernetes/enhancements/keps/sig-instrumentation/1668-trace-popagating/README.md

 ## Summary

 This KEP proposes to propagate trace context across components and across a series of related objects originating from an user request.
-It lays the foundation for enhancing relevant but scattered logs with the trace information as common identifiers.
+It lays the foundation for enhancing relevant but scattered logs with the trace ID as common an identifier.

 ## Motivation